Long Island Relocation Lawyer

 When children are involved in a divorce or separation, complications and disagreements are likely to arise.
 The repercussions of such conflicts on the child or children can be very upsetting.
 Custody issues, child support, and visitation of the non-custodial parent are added concerns that need to be taken very seriously.

 When a divorce is finalized, or a separation agreement is notarized, the specific conditions revolving around child custody and visitation are deemed to be in the best interest of the child at the time; however, the needs and interests of children and parents can change.
-If you need to relocate with your child, talk to our divorce attorneys.
+If you need to relocate with your child, talk to our Long Island relocation attorneys.
 We can assist clients with relocation petitions, creating new custody/visitation agreements, as well as represent parties who wish to object to another parent's relocation request.
 Whether you are relocating out of state or across state, our Long Island family law firm can guide you through the process and help ease your transition to the next phase of your life.

 New York Relocation Law: Considering Your Child's Needs